Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Pittsburgh has covered the spread once at home, and is 1-2 overall there, this year.

-- The Steelers are winless ATS (0-1) as 5.5-point favorites or greater at home.

-- This year, in three home games, Pittsburgh has gone over the total once.
+- In three home games this season, Pittsburgh has hit the over once.

-- Seattle is 2-1 overall, with two wins against the spread, on the road.

-- Seattle has not hit the over in three road games this year.
+- Seattle has not gone over the total in three road games this season.

 Powered by Data Skrive.